Rednaxela5/nexatech-job-application-portal/README.md

 -   [x] ~~Add error handler for each page in application from~~
 -   [x] ~~Improve the database~~
 -   [x] ~~Redesign the admin control (make it real)~~
--   [] Add and improve the add new applicant section (Admin Control)
+-   [ ] Add and improve the add new applicant section (Admin Control)
--   [] Add more features in the Admin Control
+-   [ ] Add more features in the Admin Control
+-   [ ] Add graph and statistics in the Admin Control using matplotlib
 <p align="right">(<a href="#top">back to top</a>)</p>

 # Contribute